Title: Agile Coach

 How did you start working at Teleopti?

-I was working at one of the biggest IT consultant companies in Sweden when I came in contact with a former Teleoptimist on an assignment for a customer.
+I was working at one of the biggest IT consultant companies in Sweden when I encountered a former Teleoptimist in the project I managed.
 He told me that Teleopti was looking for people like me and that they would need an extra agile coach.
-For me, as a consultant who had been working with agile methods for several years, this was very appealing, especially that they were specifically looking for an agile coach.
-This was over a year ago and the term “agile coach” was not as hot as it is right now.
-That Teleopti called the role “agile coach” clearly showed a maturity in the R&D agile mindset.
-I’ve been working in different roles such as a system developer, project manager, agile consultant, etc for about 15 years.
+For me, as a consultant who had been working with agile methods for several years, this was very appealing, especially that they were particularly looking for an agile coach.
+In those days the term “agile coach” was not as hot as it is right now.
+The fact that Teleopti defined the role “agile coach” clearly showed a maturity in the R&D agile mindset.
+Before onboarding I held different roles such as a system developer, project manager, agile consultant, etc for about 15 years.
 But in recent years I mainly worked with agile transformation at different levels within organizations.

 Best thing about working at Teleopti.

 For me, to step into Teleopti was attractive from the beginning.
 After years of working and trying to convince IT organizations that there are better ways of doing things I finally found a company with agile maturity.
-Prior to Teleopti, as a consultant I was on different missions, often trying to implement agile methodology which mostly required me to lead structural changes as well.
+Prior to Teleopti, as a consultant I was on different assignments, preaching and introducing agile methodology and mindset.
+Often I had to lead structural changes as well.
 Sometimes the whole IT department needed to change, some sort of cultural change, a change of mindset.
 This was very tough because often companies didn’t have agile values in them plus that they were not mature enough to work in an agile way.
 But here at Teleopti, the core values go hand in hand with agile culture.
 To be agile, it is in the DNA of Teleopti.

 When are you the happiest?